zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-01-09-configuration-file.markdown

 ### Perform advanced configuration: meta-rules for components, concerns and dependencies

-* One of the most powerful features of Sokrates is the possibility to use meta rules to define components, concerns and dependencies.
+One of the most powerful features of Sokrates is the possibility to use [Sokrates String Transformation Language](sstl) to define meta rules to define components, concerns and dependencies.

-* A meta rule is a search pattern (content and/or path) combined with the string operations to process found string to get the name that to define a component, concern or a dependency to a component.
+A meta rule is a search pattern (content and/or path) combined with the string operations to process found string to get the name that to define a component, concern or a dependency to a component.

-* Meta rules can be used in logical decompositions (the metaComponents field), dependency finders (the metaRules field), and in cross-cutting concerns (the metaConcerns field)
+Meta rules can be used in logical decompositions (the metaComponents field), dependency finders (the metaRules field), and in cross-cutting concerns (the metaConcerns field)

-* The Following operations are supported:
+The following [SSTL](sstl) operations are supported:

 * extract (regex1, regex2,...)
 * replace (regex, replaceString)
 * append (text)
 * prepend (text)
 * trim
 * tolowercase
 * touppercase

 Example (components and dependencies finder with meta rules):